-Germany's capture of Łódź from tsarist Russia on 6 December 1914 launched a new era for both the country and the city.
-From the economic point of view, the outbreak of the First World War and the subsequent four years of German occupation put an end to the dynamic development of Łódź.
-After Łódź was captured by the German army, factory production practically ceased, and its disconnection from the Russian market was a severe blow for Łódź industry.
+Germany's capture of Łódź from tsarist Russia on 6 December 1914, launched a new era for both the country and the city6.
+From the economic point of view, the outbreak of the First World War and the four years of German occupation put an end to the dynamic development of Łódź.
+After Łódź was captured by the German army, factory production practically ceased.
+The disconnection from the Russian market was a severe stroke for the Łódź industry.
 Large losses were suffered from unfulfilled trade contracts with partners beyond the front and from the loss of assets in Russian banks.

-Moreover, the first months of the occupation saw a lack of coal deliveries and a consequent drop in production, which was exacerbated by the German policy of requisitions, expropriations and confiscations of raw material, products and machinery.
-Consequently, this collapse of industry resulted in massive unemployment, and the inhabitants of the city were left with no means to live until May 1915.
-During the war, the city was devastated, its remaining industry was destroyed and the city was depopulated: Its population numbered 342,000 at the beginning of 1918, which was about 260,000 (43%) less than before the war.
-The ethno-religious composition had also changed: The Russian population had
+Moreover, in the first months of the occupation there was a lack of coal deliveries.
+That was the first reason for production ceasing.
+Later on, the German policy of requisitions, expropriations and confiscations of raw material, products and machinery paralyzed the production.
+Consequently, the collapse of industry produced massive unemployment.
+Gradually until May 1915 the inhabitants of the city remained with no means to live7.
+During the war the city was devastated.
+Its industry was destroyed.
+The city experienced depopulation.
+At the beginning of 1918 its population numbered 342000, i.e. about 260000 (43 percent) less compared to the position before the war.8 The ethno-religious composition changes too: The Russian population was mostly evacuated, Polish speaking Catholics

-For an excellent introduction to the rise of anti-Semitism and ethno-national tension in this period, cf. Golczewski, Frank: Polnisch-jüdische Beziehungen 1881-1922.
+5 For an excellent introduction to the rise of anti-Semitism and ethno-national tension in this period, see: Golczewski, Frank: Polnisch-jüdische Beziehungen 1881-1922.
 Eine Studie zur Geschichtes des Antisemitismus in Ost-Europa.
-Steiner: Wiesbaden 1981.
+Steiner: Wiesbaden, 1981.
 The literature on the growth of Polish and Jewish nationalism is vast.
-On the rise of Polish xenophobic nationalism, cf. Porter, Brian: When Nationalism Began to Hate.
+On the rise of Polish xenophobic nationalism, see: Porter, Brian: When Nationalism Began to Hate.
 Imagining Modern Politics in Nineteenth-Century Poland.
-Oxford University Press: New York/Oxford 2000.
-As an introduction to the rise of Jewish nationalism, cf. Frankel, Jonathan: Prophecy and Politics.
+Oxford University Press: New York/ Oxford 2000.
+As an introduction to the rise of Jewish nationalism, see Frankel, Jonathan: Prophecy and Politics.
 Socialism, Nationalism and the Russian Jews, 1862-1917.
-Cambridge University Press: Cambridge 1981; Mendelsohn, Ezra: On Modern Jewish Politics.
+Cambridge University Press: Cambridge, 1981; Mendelsohn, Ezra: On Modern Jewish Politics.
 Oxford University Press: New York/Oxford 1993.

-On the beginning of the German rule in Łódź regarding the Jewish population cf. Schuster, Frank M: Zwischen allen Fronten.
+6 On the beginning of the German rule in Łódź regarding the Jewish population see: Schuster, Frank M: Zwischen allen Fronten.
 Osteuropäische Juden während des Ersten Weltkrieges (1914-1919).
 Böhlau: Köln/ Weimar/Wien 2004, pp. 265-269.

-Puś, Wiesław: "The Development of the City of Łódź (1820-1939)", Polin 6, 1991, pp. 4-19, here 13.
+7 Puś, Wiesław: "The Development of the City of Łódź (1820-1939)", Polin 6, 1991, pp. 4-19, here 13.